Advanced Bible Quiz about Bible Characters.

 b.
 Abigail.

-Nabal suffered a severe heart attack.
+Nabal suffered what appeared to be a severe heart attack.

-Ten days later, he died.
+Ten days later, he strangely died.

 After Nabal died, David married her.